TLC (TV series): Characters

 Nurse Terry Cheung (Played by Benedict Wong): An openly gay Theatre Nurse who rooms with Nurse Judy.
 Although Nurse Terry doesn't instigate any of the practical jokes on Dr Flynn, he is almost always a willing participant.

 Gasman (Played by Erich Redman): A creepy German anaesthetist who works in the surgical ward of the hospital.
-He has a quite a pain fetish and is genuinely obsessed with the idea of making others suffer as much as possible, meaning he is not particularly good at his job.
+He has a pain fetish and is genuinely obsessed with the idea of making others suffer as much as possible, meaning he is not particularly good at his job.
 His only real goal in life is to torture both his patients and his co-workers whenever he can.

 Mr Benedict Ron (Played by Richard Griffiths): The hospital's director of surgery.
 He is a good-natured guy who's always kind to his patients but is an embarrassingly bad surgeon.
 He always gets away with his failed operations anyway, usually by blaming someone else.

 Sister Charity Hope (Played by Llewella Gideon): The Ward Sister who is pretty much the only completely sane person in the hospital.
 She is a mother to all, likes to keep things under control, and wears gallstones as earrings.

 Sid (Played by Tom Watt): The hospital porter, who is deadly slow at everything he does.
 He is not very good at what he does but is quite a good-natured guy, and has a secret crush on Sister Charity Hope.

 Wheelchair Guy (Played by Martin Trenaman): An unlucky man who seems to permanently reside in the hospital.
 His legs don't normally work but he is almost cured every episode...
 Unluckily for him something also happens that stops the healing process each episode.
 The nurses don't seem too bothered by his plight.
 He eventually heals and leaves the hospital, but has an accident on a miniscooter soon afterwards.

 Tim Brooke-Taylor also had a role as a surgeon who had a nervous breakdown and was only allowed back in the hospital as the Hospital Chaplain and who now constantly wants to try to operate on patients and is puzzled as to why God allows suffering.